 - Team building and employee relations → Customer success, HR, business development

 - Building products → Software developer, project manager, operations director

 - Product analysis and design → UX/UI designer, UX researcher, business development, operations

 You have decided to transition into a career in technology, have researched the options that are out there, and you have chosen a field you want to explore in more depth.
-What’s next?
-Your next steps will be to acquire the skills you need to break into your desired career.
-There are a couple of different paths you can take.
+Now, you probably have a list of tech skills to learn before you can start applying for jobs.
+To begin learning, there are a couple of different paths you can take.